yuhattor/copilot-patterns/contents/en/design-pattern/eliminating-a-tiny-oss-dependency.md

 <img src="https://img.shields.io/badge/Lv0-Pattern_Idea-blueviolet">

+{% hint style="info" %}
+This may be of limited applicability.
+As more cases are discovered, this maturity level will increase.
+{% endhint %}

 ### Description

 Do you know about the left-pad issue?
 In 2016, the left-pad library was suspended from npm, causing well-known libraries that depended on it to cease working. left-pad is a simple JavaScript library that only fills the left side of a string with a specified number of characters, or spaces if not specified.
 Excluding blank lines, it's a simple code with only about 10 lines.